apache/cloudstack-www/blog/2024-01-08-cloudstack-and-gitops-at-scale/index.md

-After reviewing a few different cloud management platforms, AT&T decided to deploy CloudStack as a centrally-managed and centrally-supported IaaS platform, because if its multi-tenancy, allowing the application teams withing the business to maintain their own-dedicated environments.
+After reviewing a few different cloud management platforms, AT&T decided to deploy CloudStack as a centrally-managed and centrally-supported IaaS platform, because if its multi-tenancy, allowing the application teams within the business to maintain their own-dedicated environments.
 Other reasons to choose CloudStack were the CloudStack Terraform Provider and Native APIs, over-provisioning capabilities and ability to manage the CloudStack-based platform using